 It is Dudley Integrated Health and Care NHS Trust’s statutory responsibility to ensure that the services that it provides and commissions provide a safe system that safeguards vulnerable children, young people and adults.

 The Government reforms of the NHS put patients and the quality of their care at the heart of the NHS.
 The Government’s commitment to patient choice, control and accountability includes support and protection for those in the most vulnerable situations.

-Dudley Integrated Health and Care NHS is responsible for fulfilling safeguarding responsibilities for people who come into contact with its services either directly or indirectly.
+Dudley Integrated Health and Care NHS Trust is responsible for fulfilling safeguarding responsibilities for people who come into contact with its services either directly or indirectly.
 It does this by having arrangements in place to ensure that Vulnerable Children and Adults with Care and Support needs are safeguarded from harm.

 Dudley Integrated Health and Care has statutory duties under the Children Act 2004 & Care Act 2014 and is to be a member of the new partnership arrangements Dudley Safeguarding People Partnership Board (DSPPB) working in partnership with the local authority and other partners to fulfil their safeguarding responsibilities.

 The organisation is represented on DSPPB sub groups, Domestic Abuse Forums and all of their respective sub groups to ensure comprehensive partnership working.

 Safeguarding children is the term used to cover all aspects of promoting a child’s welfare, including all the things listed in the definition above, such as protecting a child from maltreatment, aiding their development, keeping them safe and ensuring they have the best outcome in life